 Wells is a fab bucket-and-spade beach, a mile from the lively town, with a lifeboat house at its eastern edge and sand which merges into the beach at Holkham.

-At low tide you see just acres of golden sandy beach as the water retreats so far; at high tide it laps just a few yards from the beach huts.
-We lived in Wells for four years and loved summer evening picnics at the beach watching the sun go down.
+At low tide you can see acres and acres of golden sandy beach as the water retreats so far; at high tide it laps just a few yards from the beach huts.

 There’s lots to do in this resort including walks along the cliffs, boat trips, pitch and putt and a Sea Life centre.